matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

   const provider = new Provider(hre.userConfig.zkSyncDeploy?.zkSyncNetwork);
   const wallet = new Wallet("<WALLET-PRIVATE-KEY>");

-  // Create deployer object and load the artifact of the contract we want to deploy. const deployer = new Deployer(hre, wallet);
+  // Create deployer object and load the artifact of the contract you want to deploy. const deployer = new Deployer(hre, wallet);
   const artifact = await deployer.loadArtifact("Greeter");